jhess/NFL-Big-Data-Bowl/README.md

 Each row in the file corresponds to a single player's involvement in a single play.
 All the columns are contained in a csv file.
 The rows have been grouped by the PlayId column.
 The following data columns are available for analysis.
 The response variable has been highlighted.
-GameId - a unique game identifier
+GameId - a unique game identifier <br />
-/n
-PlayId - a unique play identifier
+PlayId - a unique play identifier <br />
-/n
-Team - home or away
+Team - home or away <br />
-/n
 X - player position along the long axis of the field.
-See figure below.
+See figure below. <br />
 Y - player position along the short axis of the field.
-See figure below.
+See figure below. <br />
-S - speed in yards/second
+S - speed in yards/second <br />
 A - acceleration in yards/second^2
 Dis - distance traveled from prior time point, in yards Orientation - orientation of player (deg)